scottrules44/scotth.tech/src/pluginDocs/plugin-scanner.md

 ## About

-This plugin allows you to scan a varity of image code(including qr and barcodes/ean8 images) for iOS and Android
+This plugin allows you to scan a variety of image codes(including QR and barcodes/ean8 images) for iOS and Android.

 ## Functions